-About a month before the semester starts the Associate Head of Undergraduate Studies (AHUS) determines which courses get TA support based on the enrollment numbers at the time.
+About a month before the semester starts the Associate Head of Undergraduate Studies (AHUS) determines which courses get TA support based on the enrollment numbers at that time.
 Next, the Associate Head of Graduate Studies (AHGS) circulates this list to the prospective TAs and the respective course instructors to see what, if any, preferences they have.
 For instance, instructors might request a TA with high proficiency in logic or a TA who is a particularly adept writer.
 And prospective TAs may request particular courses, instructors, schedules, or modalities (e.g., online or on ground).
 The AHGS then assigns individual TAs to each of the courses on the AHUS's list based on instructional needs and each TA's availability, preferences, and seniority.
+TAs will be assigned a desk/cubicle in Coor Hall.
+Becky Tsang (SHPRS's Asst Director, Academic Operations) makes these assignments about a month before classes start each academic year.